List of children's radio networks: Imagination Station Network

 Grassroots efforts began with kids offering the station, WPRD, their piggy bank money.
 Two six-year-old girls set up a fundraising booth on their front lawn.
 The founder and president of the Orlando-based National Association for the Rights of Children, Bob McCarthy, teamed up with the network's former programming executives to bring a new children's radio network to Orlando.
 Leibowitz was still receiving forwards entries for the network's kid's club.

 On April 1, 1991, a reorganized Imagination Station Network was launched by Leibowitz from WXJO-FM in St. Louis.
 Funding the relaunch network were the affiliates, WXJO and KKDS.
-WXJO used the moniker "Kids Radioi" until it signed off as the final network station, when the FCC stalled in given approval for a license, in late first quarter 1992.
+WXJO used the moniker "Kids Radio" until it signed off as the final network station, when the FCC stalled in given approval for a license, in late first quarter 1992.

 Kidwaves Radio Network

 Kidwaves Radio Network was founded in 1989 by Marcia Moon and her partners.
 They intended to launch Kidwaves when 20 stations had signed on as affiliates.
 Kidwaves announced a launch date of April 1990; this was delayed until August.
 It was then pushed back to the summer of 1991.
 The only known affiliate was a station owned by Ragan Henry in Kansas City.
 As of 1991, they were still looking for additional affiliates.